NajiElKotob/Lebanon/README.md

 #### Unique Identification Number
 One single Unique Identification Number (UID) to track Lebanese and anyone who enters Lebanon for any reason (work, tourist, etc.).
 All the existing IDs (NSSF Number, TIN#, etc.) will be linked to UID.

 What suggested in [Law Number 241, dated 22/10/2012](http://www.legallaw.ul.edu.lb/Law.aspx?lawId=233448) could be impractical, government will not issue IDs for non Lebanese.
-One standard smart format could be a good solution.
+One standard smart format could be a good solution:
+- Smart Unique ID
+- Fixed Length of Characters
+- Immutable
+- Alphanumeric (The Standard ASCII Characters)

 #### Smart ID
 e-identity and digital signatures can be implemented using a number of technolgoies ex.
 "In Estonia, every person can provide digital signatures using their ID-card, Mobile-ID or Smart-ID, so they can safely identify themselves and use e-services."[e-identity](https://e-estonia.com/solutions/e-identity/id-card/)